 CROATIA SPECIES IDENTIFICATION AND REHOMING In 2016, Croatian Customs officers seized close to 700 tortoises (189 Testudo hermanni, 414 T. marginata and 79 Mauremys rivulata) concealed in a truck travelling from Bosnia and Herzegovina to Croatia.
-As the distribution of these species is wide-ranging, Croatian authorities could not identify the countries of origin to return the tortoises to the wild.
+As the distribution of these species is wideranging, Croatian authorities could not identify the countries of origin to return the tortoises to the wild.
 As a result, rescue centres were urgently needed to rehome these specimens, and the EU-TWIX Directory of Rescue Centres helped Croatian authorities identify suitable facilities Photo © stanze / CC Generic 2.0 This publication was funded by the "Partnership against Poaching and Illegal Wildlife Trade (Ivory and Rhino-Horn) in Africa and Asia", implemented by GIZ on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 EU-TWIX is a joint initiative of the Belgian Federal Police, Customs and CITES Management Authority, and TRAFFIC.
 The EU-TWIX team, based at TRAFFIC, co-ordinates EU-TWIX on behalf of the four project partners.
 This project has received funding from the European Commission (DG Environment and DG Home Affairs) and the Governments of Austria, Belgium, the Czech Republic, Croatia, Estonia, Finland, France, Germany, Italy, Latvia, the Netherlands, Norway, Poland, Slovakia, Spain, Switzerland and the United Kingdom.
-For further information, please contact: EU-TWIX Support Officer TRAFFIC Bd.
-Emile Jacqmain 90 | B-1000 Brussels, Belgium E-mail: contact@eu-twix.org Design by Marcus Cornthwaite marcus.cornthwaite@traffic.org Front cover photo: © Martin Harvey / WWF Back cover photo: © Cat Holloway / CC Generic 2.0 TRAFFIC the wildlife trade monitoring network
+For further information, please contact: EU-TWIX Support Officer, TRAFFIC Bd.
+Emile Jacqmain 90 | B-1000 Brussels, Belgium, E-mail: contact@eu-twix.org Design by Marcus Cornthwaite marcus.cornthwaite@traffic.org All photos A. Walmsley / TRAFFIC unless otherwise stated TRAFFIC